 Botanical name: Cananga odorata.

-Method of extraction: there are different 'pressings' of Ylang-ylang oil - with them being called 'extra' and then 1st, 2nd and 3rd pressing.
-The extra is the very first pressing and contains the highest amounts of esters and therefore has the sweetest odor, while the later pressings have a less-sweet odor.
-The 'extra' is not used in aromatherapy, but used in the perfume industry and to have a 'complete' essential oil for aromatherapy, the 'extra' is combined with the 1st and 2nd pressings to form the complete ylang-ylang essential oil.
+There are different ‘distillates’ of Ylang-ylang oil - with them being called 'Extra', which is the top grade and then Grade 1, Grade 2 and Grade 3.
+The ‘Extra’ is the top grade and contains the highest amounts of esters and therefore has the sweetest odor, while the later grades have a less-sweet odor.
+To have a 'Complete' Ylang-ylang essential oil for aromatherapy, the 'Extra' is combined with Grade 1 and Grade 2.

 Plant part: flowers.

-- in diffusers, massage oils or bath.
-Ylang-ylang oil has a euphoric and sedative effect on the nervous system and helps with anxiety.
-Its aphrodisiac qualities is useful for impotence and frigidity.
+In diffusion, massages or bath, Ylang-ylang oil has a euphoric and sedative effect on the nervous system and helps with anxiety, tension, shock, fear and panic while the aphrodisiac qualities is useful for impotence and frigidity.